combine-org/combine-org.github.io/content/authors/COMBINE_2023/_index.md

 <hr>
 <b>SBOL Outreach</b> Prashant Vaidyanathan	(Oxford Biomedica)	In these breakout sessions, we will address several key topics related to the SBOL community.
 First, we will discuss the creation of an SBOL Projects portal or dashboard, a new effort designed to highlight tasks and ongoing projects that the community can contribute to.
 Second, we will explore the SBOL Release cadence, discussing strategies to ensure that the community can benefit from the latest version of SBOL.
 We will consider ways to keep our tools and models up-to-date to maximize the benefits for the community.
 Third, we will discuss outreach efforts, exploring ways to reach a wider SBOL audience, increase accessibility, and boost engagement.
 Lastly, we will discuss SBOL's involvement with the iGEM community and participants, brainstorming ways to enhance our collaboration and support.
 Join us for a productive conversation on how to strengthen the SBOL community and increase its impact.
 <hr>
-<b>SED2: The next generation of Simulation Experiment Design</b>	Eran Agmon	Lucian Smith	UConn Health	<br>
+<b>SED2: The next generation of Simulation Experiment Design</b>	Eran Agmon,	Lucian Smith,	UConn Health	<br>
 Intended Audience: Researchers, bioinformaticians, software developers, and modelers keen on shaping the future of in silico experiment design standards.
 Familiarity with SED-ML (https://sed-ml.org/) is advantageous but not essential.<br>

 Overview: The evolution of computational biology demands a more adaptable and integrative exchange format.
 While SED-ML has been instrumental, the emerging needs of the community call for a successor: SED2.
 This session will focus on the core priorities for SED2: flexibility, the ability to compose different simulation methods with custom annotations, and fostering a computational framework that works with the diverse range of simulation tools within the biological modeling community.<br>